openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 ```

 ## Network Observability Prometheus and Elasticsearch tool (NOPE)
-The Network Observability Prometheus and Elasticsearch tool, or NOPE, is a Python program that is used for collecting and sharing performance data for a given OpenShift cluster running the Network Observability Operator, using Prometheus range queries for collection and Elasticsearch servers for sharing.
+The Network Observability Prometheus and Elasticsearch tool, or NOPE, is a Python program that is used for collecting and sharing performance data for a given OpenShift cluster running the Network Observability Operator, using Prometheus range queries for collection and Elasticsearch servers for storage.
+It also has run modes for uploading local JSON files to Elasticsearch as well as setting and fetching baselines for given workloads.

-Queries are sourced from the `netobserv_prometheus_queries.yaml` file within the `scripts/queries/` directory by default - check out that file to see what data the NOPE tool is collecting.
-Note this can be overriden with the `--yaml-file` flag to run other queries from within other files.

-Gathered data can be tied to specific UUIDs and/or Jenkins jobs using specific flags - see the below section for more information.
-You can also tie a run to a Jira ticket if applicable using the `--jira` flag.

-If no Elasticsearch server is available to be uploaded to, a raw JSON file will be written to the `data/` directory in the project - note this directory will be created automatically if it does not already exist.
-You can also explictily dump data to a JSON file rather than upload to Elasticsearch with the `--dump` flag.

-### Running the NOPE tool
+### Prerequisties
 1. Ensure you have Python 3.9+ and Pip installed (verify with `python --version` and `pip --version`)
 2. Install requirements with `pip install -r scripts/requirements.txt`
 3. If you wish to upload to Elasticsearch, set the following environmental variables: